-The Cathedral of St. John the Divine, the Episcopal Diocese of New York, famously serves all faiths from one of the world’s largest Christian churches.
+It famously serves all faiths and all peoples in one of the world’s largest Christian churches.

-Latin Culture at Cathedral of St John the Divine
+Latin Culture at the Cathedral Church of St. John the Divine

 Paul Winter’s Summer Solstice Celebration at the Cathedral of St John the Divine